 As an actress, Dr Diva has performed lead roles in numerous theatrical productions in Nebraska including: Working, Nunsense, A Little Hotel on the Side, Ain't Misbehavin', Sound of Music, Big River, On the Twentieth Century, She Loves Me, and Smokey Joe's Café.
 She has also performed at the Firehouse Theatre in Newburyport, Massachusetts.
 In addition, Dr Diva hosted the NET Television music showcase Backstage Pass, and she has been featured in several training films and local television commercials.

 Educated at Stanford, the University of Nairobi in Kenya, and the University of Nebraska-Lincoln, Dr Diva has taught writing and literature at the University of Nebraska-Lincoln, Nebraska Wesleyan University, Southeast Community College, and Metropolitan Community College.
 Dr Diva has published essays and poetry in a variety of publications, including the anthologies Caven Canem Anthology XII:Poems 2008-2009 and Times of Sorrow/Times of Grace: Writing by Women of the Great Plains/High Plains, and the academic and literary journals a/b: Auto/biography Studies, Proteus, and Prairie Schooner.
 After graduate school, Dr Diva studied poetry and fiction writing at Bread Loaf writer's retreat during the summer of 2000.
 In May 2004, she was awarded a three-year fellowship to the Cave Canem Workshop/Retreat for African American Poets, which is held annually at the University of Pittsburgh.
 Dr Diva's poetry book, I wanna be a bad woman, was published by her press Good Works, Ink. in September 2007.

 Dr Diva has won numerous community awards, including six KZUM (Lincoln's community radio station) music awards and the 1992 Woman Artist of the Year award from the Lincoln-Lancaster Commission on the Status of Women.
 She is the recipient of the 2015 Mayor's Legacy of the Arts Award.

 Currently, Dr Diva works for Aging Partners.
 In addition, she has been the Weekend Morning Host for NET Radio, Nebraska's NPR Station for over a decade.
-Her hobbies include sewing, crocheting, reading comic books, and watching classic film noir and listening to old time radio detective shows.
+Her hobbies include sewing, crocheting, and listening to classic radio detective shows.

 |Top of Page||Home Page|